 - Degaussing – Intended to demagnetize hard disk drives (HDDs), degaussing doesn’t apply to solid-state drives (SSDs)—at all.
 So, if you send a batch of drives for degaussing assuming they’re all HDDs, you may unwittingly send several SSDs (or hybrid drives with SSD components) laden with sensitive information.
 When finally disposed of or recycled, the SSDs will still have all their original data.
 What’s more, not all degaussing machines are adequate to the task of demagnetizing all HDDs.
 If using this method at all, we recommend checking for degaussers approved by your region’s security authorities (e.g., the NSA publishes NSA/CSS Evaluated Products List for Magnetic Degaussers)—and being diligent about separating drive types.
 Note that even with approved degaussers, additional destructive methods are often recommended to achieve true sanitization.

 - Shredding, Grinding, Pulverizing – While HDD destruction can be accomplished with larger shred sizes, drive destruction machines must be adequate to break apart the incredibly small but data dense chips within SSDs.
-The U.K.’s National Cyber Security Centre advocates a particle size of 6mm, while the U.S.’s National Security Agency advocates an even smaller shred size of at least 2mm—the size of the edge of a U.S. nickel.
+The U.K.’s National Cyber Security Centre advocates a particle size of 6mm, while the U.S.’s National Security Agency advocates an even smaller shred size of no larger than 2mm—the size of the edge of a U.S. nickel.
 The data density of SSD chips means that larger pieces could harbor readable, accessible data.
-Even with hard disk drives, the NSA maintains the 2mm minimum shred size before disks can be considered sanitized.
+Even with hard disk drives, the NSA maintains the 2mm maximum shred size before disks can be considered sanitized.
 For all drive types, the idea is to shred small enough so that recreating the data from fragments would be impossible.
 Additional security comes from mixing the particles with those of other drives.

 Other Physical Destruction Risks